websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 ### Generate Node Certificates

-[Generate a certificate](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/configuring-tls.html#node-certificates) for each node (or you can generate a certificate that is for all nodes and clients like Liferay DXP).
+[Generate a certificate](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/configuring-tls.html#node-certificates) for each node, or generate a certificate to be used on all nodes and clients---like Liferay.
 Alternatively, use your certificate authority to obtain node certificates.

 1. Generate X-Pack certificate authority using the X-Pack's [`certutil`](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/certutil.html) command: